nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 1. Click on "Add New Connection"
 1. Choose SQLite in the window that appears.
 1. Enter in "Python Kennels" for the name of the connection.
-1. Enter `kennel.db` in the Database file input field. ( don't click Select File )
+1. Enter `kennel.sqlite3` in the Database file input field. ( don't click Select File )
 1. Click the "Test Connection" button to verify that it works. ( _Error?
 See note below_ )
 1. Click the "Save Connection" button.